Sean-Baker-Logikos/LogikosTestToolAutomation/README.md

 ![Install Python Extension](LogikosTestToolAutomation/Documentation/Install_Extension_Python.png)

-Create a folder to work out of.
+Create a folder to work out of, or select an existing folder.
 In this example, the directory is C:\Work\TestTools

 In Visual Studio Code, select File / Open Folder and select that folder.